 Santa might consider joining the Coney Island Polar Bear Club dip into the Atlantic Ocean; by North Pole standards, it will feel positively warm this year!

-The Brooklyn Raindeer™ forecast: Maybe a few snowflakes or raindrops at night for Christmas caroling, but cool.
+The Brooklyn Raindeer™ forecast: Cool and dry.
+No snow.
 Sunset is at 4:34 PM.

 High: 37 degrees Fahrenheit and partly cloudy